 The fat in the buttermilk is part of what makes ranch taste so good (along with all those savory spices like fresh dill, black pepper, and fresh chives).
-If you’re eating a salad because you’re on a diet, skip the ranch salad dressing, and probably the blue cheese dressing, too.
+If you're eating a salad because you're on a diet, skip the ranch salad dressing, and probably the blue cheese dressing, too.
 Bottled ranch adds 380 calories and 33 grams of fat to your meal!
-It’s the fatty goodness of ranch that makes it so popular, though.

 It's the fatty goodness of ranch that makes it so popular, though.
 If you don't like the flavor of vegetables, the ranch will be sure to cover it up.
 And even though greasy pizza and deep fried foods don't need any flavors to be covered, the ranch compliments these foods and makes them taste even better (who knew that was possible?).

 Ranch is also perfect for making spicy foods easier to eat.
-I’ve been known to ask for a second (and maybe third) side of ranch when eating a particular spicy batch of hot wings.
+I've been known to ask for a second (and maybe third) side of ranch when eating a particularly spicy batch of hot wings.

 Our Favorite Ranch Recipes

-Life just wouldn’t be complete without ranch, so we compiled our favorite ranch recipes.
+Life just wouldn't be complete without ranch, so we compiled our favorite ranch recipes.
 Make it from scratch using this recipe if you really want to make it your own to store in a mason jar, or buy a bottle of your favorite brand.
-Always remember that a dash of lemon juice can cut through the fatty dressing if you want some brightness, for homemade or store-bought ranch.
+Always remember that a dash of lemon juice can cut through the fatty dressing if you want some brightness, for both homemade or store-bought ranch.

 The packets sold at the store make for easy addition in mashed potatoes and other creamy recipes, though a basic buttermilk dressing recipe makes a great foundation for other ranch flavors.
 If you make your own, considering swapping in Greek yogurt for a healthier base, or adding small additions, like fresh garlic, fresh parsley, and dried chives.
 Worcestershire sauce was never a bad choice, either.